 Joker doesn’t know what it is but desperately wants the best of both worlds.
 Its attempt to involve the DC Comic domain comes off obligatory and second nature.
 Todd Phillips calls his vision a “standalone” piece, but his fellow producer, Michael Uslan, tells Vulture.com, “Nobody’s seen a comic-book movie like this before…it’s like watching a Martin Scorsese, lower-budget crime drama.”
 Regardless, the movie is entitled “Joker,” so Mr. Phillips has no doubt what audience he is targeting.
 Uslan’s comparison to Martin Scorsese is actually more concerning.

 Does Joker really pay homage to one of the greatest American film directors of our time, or does it flat-out plagiarize?
 If you’ve seen Scorsese’s Taxi Driver (1976) and The King of Comedy (1982), you may find Phillips’ result a telling example of today’s cinematic unoriginality.
-Perhaps, it is safer to say that Joker celebrates Scorsese by copying him.
+Perhaps, it is truer to say that Joker celebrates Scorsese by copying him.

 The majority of Joker’s story components and cinematic techniques (the ravaging of a late-night comedy host, the mock handgun to the head suicide gesture; the extended slow motion frames for dramatic albeit redundant effect; the over-voiced developments of disdain for society and looming insanity from our antihero; and, the ambiguous, “was-it-all-just-in-his-head?” ending) are straight out of Scorsese’s playbook.
 Whether or not these ideas are used as tributes to a much better filmmaker, they are still borrowed ideas.